-Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers to their regional employees.
+Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers.

 For wages paid from 1 July 2021, the rate is 1.2125%.
 The introduction of this rate has been brought forward by one year.